thealmarques/nimate-crowdfunding-vue-webapp/README.md

-# NIMATE - First crypto crowdfunding website for free
+# NIMATE - First free crypto crowdfunding website

 ## Disclaimer
 This was developed as a POC, and for that reason this project right now represents a template for future projects.